 STURE LARSSON In patients with bronchial carcinoma and other forms of malignant tumour, the judgement as to prognosis, the planning of treatment, and the evaluation of results require a careful assessment of the extent of disease.
 A precise and complete description of the primary tumour as well as the regional lymph nodes and the distant metastases is necessary.
 In most patients a radiologically detectable pulmonary opacity caused by the primary tumour is present at the date of diagnosis.
-At that time, however, many cases have already metastasized to regional lymph nodes and/or distant organs.
+Of At that time, however, many cases have already metastasized to regional lymph nodes and/or distant organs.
 Thus, detection of mediastinal lymph node metastases is of the utmost importance.

-Mediastinoscopy has been shown to be a very valuable of method for examination of the mediastinum.
-In our series of bronchial carcinoma mediastinoscopy was used prognosis is presented on the basis of these results.
-Mediastinal lymph node metastases are usually a bad prognostic sign, but our investigation has shown that surgical treatment may be successful in certain cases with such metastases.
-A small group of patients withop growth have received preoperative irradiation.
+Mediastinoscopy has been shown to be a very valuable method for examination of the mediastinum.
+In our series of bronchial carcinoma mediastinoscopy was used routinely.
+These cases have been analysed and a prognosis is presented on the basis of these results.
+Mediastinal lymph node metastases are usually a bad prognostic sign, but our investigation has shown that st surgical treatment may be successful in certain cases with such metastases.
+A small group of patients with proved mediastinal lymph node metastases and perinodal growth have received preoperative irradiation.
 The preliminary results are not encouraging.
-On the other hand, the results after resection are surprisingly favourable in some groups and pre-operative selection of these groups seems to be possible.
+On the other hand, the results after resection are surprisingly favourgroups seems to be possible.